-Remember your scar is highly susceptible to the sun, and use of a higher factor sun block is advised.
+Remember your scar and numb skin on the outside of your knee beside it are highly susceptible to the sun, and use of a higher factor sun block is advised.

 General Advice

 Return to work will depend greatly on the job that you do (desk-based jobs 2-4 weeks; manual jobs 6-12 weeks; jobs requiring ladders etc. 3-4 months).